Determinants of supply include input prices, technology, number of sellers, expectations, and government policies such as taxes and subsidies.

 A supply curve can be read as the quantity supplied at each price or the minimum price at which suppliers will offer each quantity.

-Which of the following is a supply factor which can change supply and demand projections?
+What is a supply factor that can change supply and demand projections?

 Input prices are a supply factor that can change supply and affect supply and demand projections.